 So states fashion expert Sharon Haver of www.focusonstyle.com

 I disagree with her.
 Fortunately, so do many women who most influence fashion – actresses from throughout the world.
-Check out the celebrities below.
-Who’s going to tell them they are committing a fashion no-no?
+Check out the celebrities below (starting from the second row down.
+I don’t know why the first three pics are repeating in this gallery).
+Who’s going to tell these women they are committing a fashion no-no?

 Happy New Year, everyone!